 Coronavirus Simulation: A Tangible Visualisation

-Christian and I immediately began to work on the algorithm for the simulation.
-By common consent, we decided to implement the simulation in modern JavaScript, without any frills.
-So no frameworks either.
+Christian and I immediately started working on the algorithm for the simulation.
+We decided to implement the simulation in modern JavaScript, without any frills.
+So no frameworks.
 Modern ES, nothing else.
-What a nice opportunity for a project without ready-made products.
+What a nice opportunity for a project without off-the-shelf products.

-Being a backend developer, Christian was able to immerse himself in the mathematics underlying the simulation more quickly and implement it efficiently, so we split our work from noon on.
-He refined the logic and I created an HTML layout, from which I wanted to record a simulation afterwards.
+As a backend developer, Christian was able to dive into the underlying mathematics of the simulation more quickly and implement it efficiently, so we split our work from midday on.
+He refined the logic and I created an HTML layout from which I wanted to record a simulation.
 To achieve a final format of 1024 Γ— 1024 pixels when recording my retina screen, I created the container element in 512 Γ— 512 pixels.
 If you are interested in the code, you can have a look at it, feel free to watch it live.

-At about 6pm I exported the first video; at 7pm, after some refinements, the final video was shared in social media.
-It shows two populations in which different numbers of people move freely.
-A graph shows the number of healthy, infected, recovered and dead individuals.
+At around 6pm I exported the first video; at 7pm, after some refinements, the final video was shared on social media.
+It shows two populations with different numbers of people moving around freely.
+A graph shows the number of healthy, infected, recovered and dead people.
 In the middle of the graph, a line indicates the critical hospital capacity, above which more deaths occur in the population.

-The final product was not smoothed on all sides, but was sufficiently effective and was worth seeing.
-It was good to have been able to contribute something informative and positive to the corona crisis.
+The final product was not smooth on all sides, but it was sufficiently effective and worth looking at.
+It was good to have contributed something informative and positive to the Corona crisis.

-Benni was right, the post went through the ceiling and became one of the most shared KATAPULT posts ever.
+Benni was right, the post went through the roof and became one of the most shared KATAPULT posts ever.

 Coronavirus spreading simulation

-In the following two days, I created one website, where every visitor can start a simulation and adjust the parameters of the freely moving persons.
-In this way, the effect of social distance is expressed dynamically and tangibly.
+Over the next two days, I created a website where any visitor can start a simulation and adjust the parameters of the freely moving people.
+This makes the effect of social distance dynamic and tangible.

-On Wednesday, March 18th, we published a second simulation video, which featured a more accurate algorithm and an adapted color scheme.
-To our astonishment, this video was shown on Sunday on the show Anne Will (German television).
+On Wednesday 18 March, we published a second simulation video, using a more accurate algorithm and an adapted color scheme.
+To our amazement, this video was shown on Sunday on the Anne Will program (German television).

 Explanation of Social Distancing